A model of this story appeared in NCS Business’ Nightcap publication. To get it in your inbox, join free here.

 “One hedge-fund manager is preparing for Nvidia’s chip sales to fall.
 Another has an off-the-books wager against OpenAI, which is privately held.
 Some are shorting shares of Oracle,” Zuckerman writes.

-But by sitting out the eye-popping spending spree that its friends are engaged in, Apple has turn into a relative secure haven, Bloomberg reported recently.
+But by sitting out the eye-popping spending spree that its friends are engaged in, Apple has develop into a relative secure haven, Bloomberg reported recently.
 Apple’s shares are up 7% for the previous month, whereas the Nasdaq is down 2.7%.